 This picture was taken in 1971 from the garden of the Metcalf family.
 The line ran parallel to the Lambourn Road giving the residents there a close-up view of all traffic.
 Photo: Steve Metcalf

 Long periods of inactivity on the line by the late 1960s would often draw a group of interested parties lineside.
 This BR diesel-hydraulic type D63xx (above) heads slowly towards Welford with its military payload.
 Infrequent military traffic to Welford Air Base kept the level crossing in operation until 1973.

 A late study of the level crossing at Speen.
 Judging by the clothes and the state of the gates, this image is likely to have been captured just before complete closure in 1973.
 And interestingly, you may find copies of this image on a variety of websites, and on most, close examination will reveal that the graffiti on the right-hand gate post and fence has been digitally erased.
-Photo: D. Canning
+Photo: David Canning

 Speen tunnel after closure (obviously!) in 1977.
 Photo: David Canning